qiaodanbuaa/qiaodanbuaa.github.io/index.md

 # Research Experiences

+- **Differential Privacy Protected Fully Decentralized Multi-agent Reinforcement Learning for networked systems**

+  - Introduce the Laplace noise-based Differential Privacy technique into the QD-Learning to protect the Q-table which may be associated with agent's privacy information.
+  - Prove the mean square convergence and expectation convergence of DP-QD-Learning.
+Provide the theoretical boundary of the variance of the convergence value.
+  - Evaluate the DP-QD-Learning on the finite state-action tabular environment, which is capable to represent many social systems such as the center bank monetory policy influence.
+  - Prove the \epsilon-differential privacy degree for the DP-QD-Leanring.
+(In progress)

 - **Multi-consensus based Formation Tracking and Splitting**

   - Prescribed Time Convergence, Multi-consensus, Switching Topology, Formation Splitting and Merging.